 Who owns small businesses?

-Small businesses are owned by Americans who run businesses regarded as small in terms of their workforce, organizational structure, and sales volume.
+Small businesses are American owned.
+They run businesses regarded as small in terms of their workforce, organizational structure, and sales volume.

 An independent caterer working from home is a small business owner, and so is the owner of a larger catering firm with several franchises.